Titans explode for 4 TDs in 6 plays, rout Jaguars 42-20 - WHIZ News

-Ryan Tannehill ran for two TDs and threw two TDs to improve to 4-1 as Tennessee’s starter.
-Derrick Henry ran for two TDs just 16 seconds apart, and rookie receiver A.J.
+Tannehill ran for two TDs and threw two TDs to improve to 4-1 as Tennessee’s starter.
+Derrick Henry became the first player in the NFL since 2006 to score two TDs within 20 seconds, and rookie receiver A.J.
 Brown capped the scoring spurt with a 65-yard TD catch that made it 35-3 with 6:57 left in the third quarter.

+“I don’t think I’ve been a part of something that quick,” Henry said.
+“But that’s just credit to everybody on offense just being locked in and hopefully we can keep this momentum going and just build off it.”

 The Titans (6-5) are tied with Indianapolis and Oakland just outside the AFC’s final wild-card spot — their next two opponents with both on the road.

-Jacksonville (4-7) lost its third straight, the past two since Nick Foles returned to the lineup.
+Jacksonville (4-7) lost its third straight all inside the AFC South, the past two since Nick Foles returned to the lineup.

 The Jaguars had nine sacks in beating the Titans 20-7 in September with Marcus Mariota at quarterback for Tennessee.
 They sacked Tannehill only once, though they forced a pair of fumbles by Tennessee.
 Ranked 29th in the NFL against the run, the Jaguars gave up 219 yards as the Titans had a 471-369 edge in total offense.